shoplineos/shopline-sdk-go/README.md

 ### <span id="en">English</span>

-**Note**: This is an unstable SDK for developers using https://developer.shopline.com, we are still improving.
-The library does not have implementations of all shopline resources.
-PRs for new resources and endpoints are welcome, or you can simply implement some yourself as-you-go.
-See the section "Using your own models" for more info.
+**Note**: For developers using https://developer.shopline.com, the SDK is currently under active development and is a preview release with ongoing improvements.
+This library doesn't yet implement all SHOPLINE resources.
+We welcome you to submit Pull Requests to add new resources or endpoints, or you can implement your own by following the instructions in the "Using Your Own Data Model" section.
+We look forward to your contributions!

 #### Install